 How to make an original Linzer torte?

-- I recommend weighing the ingredients on a kitchen scale (the Amazon link opens in a new tab); it yields the best result when baking.
+Measurements: I always recommend using a digital kitchen scale in baking (the Amazon affiliate link opens in a new tab); it guarantees the best results.

 What to do with leftover pastry?

-- There will be some dough left over; in the end, I used that to make more stars and bake them as well.
+There will be some dough left over; I used it to make extra stars and baked them too.

 Ingredients